CO-FARM:

 Laura, Jodie, and Ezra (from left to right)

-CO-FARM is led by Joël McClurg, the Blueprint’s Executive Director of Integration.
+CO-FARM is led by Joël McClurg, the Blueprint’s Executive Director of Systems.

 He’s working closely with Master’s of Environment (MENV) candidates at the University of Colorado—Boulder.
 The involved candidates include Ezra Pira, Jodie Popma, and Laura Fishburn, with supervision from Damien Thompson of the MENV program.